 Both Kajabi and Podia offer webinar support and integrate with Zoom and YouTube Live.
 Both platforms help you get set up with advanced scheduling, automated sales pages, reminder emails, and replays.

 While Podia does offer some flexibility like bundling with other product types, upsells, and affiliates, Kajabi offers many more capabilities.

 Here are three examples of events you can set up in Kajabi:

 Live event.
 Host a live training and engage with your audience.
 Virtual summit.
 Host a virtual summit that runs over the course of a few days.
 Evergreen webinars.
 Run fully automated webinars.
 Just set an event to repeat however you’d like — every 10 minutes, every hour, every day.
 You can set your webinar to run on autopilot.

 Once you’ve nailed the type of event, date and time, Kajabi makes it easy to:

 Add countdowns to your landing pages and email broadcasts Register contacts (for both digital and in-person events) Send email notifications reminding contacts about the event

-Set up your webinar Pipeline once, and Kajabi takes care of the rest.
+Set up your webinar funnel once, and Kajabi takes care of the rest.